Game Management Unit 45B

 Bighorn Sheep, Quail

-Beginning at O-O Junction; north from O-O Junction on the Kofa Mine road to the Evening Star Mine; north on a line over Polaris Mountain to Midwell; north on the Midwell-Alamo Spring-Kofa Cabin road to the El Paso Natural Gas Pipeline Road; north on a line from the junction to the north Kofa National Wildlife Refuge boundary; east to the east refuge boundary; south and west along the Kofa National Wildlife Refuge boundary to the Stone Cabin-King Valley road; north and west on this road to O-O Junction.
+Beginning at O-O Junction; north from O-O Junction on the Kofa Mine Road to the Evening Star Mine; north on a line over Polaris Mountain to Midwell-Alamo Spring-Kofa Cabin Road (Wilbanks Road); north on the Midwell-Alamo Spring-Kofa Cabin Road (Wilbanks Road) to the El Paso Natural Gas Pipeline Road; north on a line from the junction to the north Kofa National Wildlife Refuge boundary; east to the east refuge boundary; south and west along the Kofa National Wildlife Refuge boundary to the Stone Cabin-King Valley Road (Wellton-Kofa Road/Ave 40E); north and west on the Stone Cabin-King Valley Road (Wellton-Kofa Road./Ave 40E) to O-O Junction.

 Overview: The east half of the Kofa Mountains and a small part of the Tank Mountains make up the bighorn areas of Unit 45B.
 Most of the bighorn are found in the Kofa Mountains portion of the unit.
 Very few bighorn sheep are found south of Engesser Pass in the Tank Mountains, however, large rams have been observed in this area.
 The bighorn sheep population in Unit 45B has dropped about 25 percent during the drought years of the early to mid-1990s.
 During this time permits varied between 2 to 4 permits per year.
 Unit 45B has experienced fluctuating hunter success during this time.
 A wide variation in both age and score of rams has also occurred.
 From 2005-2010 hunters experienced 100% hunt success.
 The ten year average for harvested rams in 45B is 155.